JustBeingJeeta/Swissarch/README.md

 # Swissarch

-Swissarch is a CLI tool to manage various aspects of an arch(-based) installation, currently in pre-alpha state.
+Swissarch is a CLI tool to manage various aspects of an arch(-based) installation, currently in Alpha state.
 Swissarch allows you to customize your arch installation modularly with what you want, but with automated steps and a menu-centric environment.

 ## Current rough spots:
 - Pretty raw UX